Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 When I came to the park, there were already about 30 people laying on the yoga mats.
 I didn’t have one, so I just sit on the grass next really hot Lithuanian chick.

 I asked her if this class will be in English.
 She smiled and froze for a few seconds.
 Her girlfriend, also a beautiful fit Lithuanian girl sitting in front of me saved her.
-She turn herself toward me and replied, that it will be in Lithuanian.
+She turns herself toward me and replied, that it will be in Lithuanian.

 I played along and made a sad face.
-Then the class started and yoga teacher began to do stretching routines.
+Then the class started and the yoga teacher began to do stretching routines.
 I followed along, but it was hard.
 I didn’t understand a word and I was stiff after two weeks of traveling.

 Fortunately, she helps me through the routine by showing me the correct poses and telling me what’s going on.
 By the end of the class, she and her more model girlfriend had to go.
 And there was a moment when they were standing, waiting for me to follow up.
 But I was still doing breathing exercises.